thejennywang/cv/README.md

 Jenny Wang
 =========

-I'm a junior Ruby/Ruby on Rails developer currently seeking employment.
+I'm a junior Ruby/Rails developer in New York City.
+I love good design and craftmanship—especially technology.
-Check out my code on [GitHub].
+Check out my code on [GitHub] and my extended CV on [Google Maps].

 Code examples
 -------------